-- 15. Create an AlongY sketch relation between the center point of the hole on the cylindrical face and the endpoint of the sketched line. - 16.
+- 15. Create an AlongY sketch relation between the center point of the hole on the cylindrical face and the endpoint of the sketched line.
+The sketch is fully defined. - 16.
+Click OK from the PropertyManager. - 17.
+Click OK to return to the Part FeatureManager. - 18.
 Expand the FeatureManager and view the results.
 The two sketches are fully defined.
-One sketch is the hole profile, the other sketch is to define the position of the feature, - 17.
+One sketch is the hole profile, the other sketch is to define the position of the feature. - 19.
 Close the model.

-You can create a second sketched line and insert an angle dimension between the two lines.
-This process is used to control the position of the center point of the hole on the cylindrical face as illustrated.
+point of the hole on the cylindrical face as illustrated.
 Insert an AlongY sketch relation between the center point of the hole on the cylindrical face and the end point of the second control line.
 Control the hole's position with an angular dimension.

-洨 The main advantages of the 3D Sketch placement method is that it can place a set of holes on any set of solid faces, regardless of whether they are at different levels, are non-parallel.
+The main advantages of the 3D Sketch placement method is that it can place a set of holes on any set of solid faces, regardless of whether they are at different levels, are non-parallel.
 A limitation; 3D sketches can be fairly cumbersome and difficult.
 See section on 3D Sketching in SolidWorks Help for additional details.